COMBINING BAYER CFA MTF Curves – II

 Figure 5.
 The full resolution raw data was unpacked by DCRAW -D -4, white balanced off the forehead and saved losslessly to 8 bit PNG with sRGB’s gamma (10MB download).

 It was captured slightly out of focus on purpose because moirè off the fabric and the printing process was otherwise drawing lines all over the page (aliasing = sharp).
-The objective is to show the untouched grayscale Y channel in the raw data.
+The objective is to show the untouched grayscale channel in the raw data.
 There is some slight pixelation locally where the white balance begins to be less representative of neutral; for instance the magazine paper and the white paper it is resting on have different white points.

 DPR a7II DSC00481ARW